 - Our Top Picks: Thule Coaster XT, Burley Honey Bee

 Dedicated bike trailers.
 Stroller and jogger attachments are not available for these trailers.
 Standard trailers range from $100 to $400, based on overall quality.
 Lower-end models provide the bare basics in trailers with NO comfort features.
 Higher-end models offer larger wheels and superior durability and ease-of-use, but not suspension or conversion kits.

 - Best For: Families who do NOT plan on using their bike trailer as a stroller or jogger.

 - Our Top Pick: Burley Bee

-Trailers range from under $100 to $1,000, and in most cases, the quality and performance of a trailer is reflected in its price.
-Higher-end trailers provide the most features and offer a smoother ride for parent and child, but can be heavy on the pocket book.Lower-end trailers are sufficient for many families riding on paved surfaces, but lack many safety and comfort features offered by mid-range and higher-end trailers.
+Trailers range from under $100 to over $1,000, and in most cases, the quality and performance of a trailer are reflected in its price.
+Higher-end trailers provide the most features and offer a smoother ride for parent and child, but can be heavy on the pocketbook.Lower-end trailers are sufficient for many families riding on paved surfaces but lack many safety and comfort features offered by mid-range and higher-end trailers.
 Top quality brands include Thule, Burley, Croozer and WIKE.
-A comparison chart of trailers in all price ranges can be found on our Bike Trailer Ratings & Comparison Charts page.

 3. Size of Trailer

 Generally lighter, narrower, and more affordable.
 If you plan on carrying only one rider, a single trailer is generally always your best bet.
 Almost all trailers do not have a center buckle, so a single rider in a double trailer must sit on the right side.
 This actually gives the rider less room because they are sitting very close the side of the trailer.
 Single trailers offer one passenger more room on either side.

 Can carry one or two riders (max capacity is generally 80 to 99 lb. of total child weight) and offer more storage.
 However, they are heavier, wider, and more expensive.